Jurassic Park: The Game: Episode 1: The Intruder

 Dr. Gerry Harding, Sarah Harding's father, is the chief veterinarian for the Jurassic Park dinosaur theme park, owned by InGen and located on the tropical island of Isla Nublar.
 The game begins with Gerry showing his teenage daughter Jess, Sarah's younger sister, around the park.
 At this time, Dennis Nedry puts his plan into motion to shut down the park's security and escape with stolen dinosaur embryos, hidden inside a modified canister of shaving cream.
 During a tropical storm, Nedry's two contacts, Nima Cruz and Miles Chadwick, head into the park after he fails to meet them at the dock.
 After getting past the deactivated fences, they find Nedry's Jeep, and his corpse.
 They find the embryo canister as well, but are attacked by a pack of Dilophosaurus before they can use Nedry's jeep to escape.
 Chadwick is killed, but before the Dilophosaurs can kill Nima, they suddenly flee in terror at the sound of unknown dinosaurs with glowing eyes, one of which bites Nima, who leaves the now-damaged jeep and Chadwick's corpse behind and flees through the jungle with the canister and Chadwick's gun.

 On their way to the dock, Gerry and Jess encounter Nima, who is now delirious from the bite and needs medical attention.
-They drive to the Visitor's Center, but are delayed by a juvenile Triceratops blocking the road.
+They drive to the Visitor Center, but are delayed by a juvenile Triceratops blocking the road.
 When Gerry and Jess get the dinosaur back into its enclosure, the alpha-female Triceratops appears and mistakes them as a threat, attacking their Jeep.
-The park's T.rex has escaped its paddock and approaches the Triceratops.
+The park's T. rex has escaped its paddock and approaches the Triceratops.
 While the two dinosaurs fight, the humans hide in a nearby maintenance shed, where they spend the night.
 Dr. Laura Sorkin, a park scientist who became trapped in a field research lab due to the storm destroying the access road, sees Gerry, Jess and Nima on a security feed the next morning, and sends an automated tour vehicle to pick them up.
-The three reach the abandoned Visitor's Center (in which the characters from the movie have already evacuated at this point), and Gerry speaks with Sorkin through a radio.
+The three reach the abandoned Visitor Center (in which the characters from the movie have already evacuated at this point), and Gerry speaks with Sorkin through a radio.
 Sorkin instructs Gerry on how to cure Nima of her ailment using a tranquilizer dart.
-The T.rex enters the Visitor's Center and attempts to attack the humans, but Gerry instructs Sorkin to activate the tour vehicle, which lures the dinosaur away.
+The T. rex enters the Visitor Center and attempts to attack the humans, but Gerry instructs Sorkin to activate the tour vehicle, which lures the dinosaur away.
 When Nima learns of a rescue team heading to the island, she pulls her gun on the Hardings and tells them there will not be a rescue.